Mudgee may have lost a hidden-gem status it once held, yet still this Central West NSW destination sneaks under the guard of many.

 Heading southeast for 55km, Rylstone exudes more of that rustic charm with its time-honoured streetscape as well as a burgeoning foodie scene.
 Neighbouring Kandos is another recommended stop.
 Both towns are nestled near World Heritage-listed Wollemi National Park.

 It’s not a proper Mudgee guide without highlighting a couple of key events.
 While the town is an alluring destination year round, it’s certainly at its vibrant best for the Mudgee Wine + Food Festival.

-This action-packed event features plenty of palate-pleasing goodness alongside live entertainment and is next slated for 11 September-5 October 2020.
+This action-packed event features plenty of palate-pleasing goodness alongside live entertainment and is next slated for 12-27 November 2021.

-Or stop by for Sculptures in the Garden, a leading annual art event hosted at Rosby Wines in mid-October.
+Or stop by for Sculptures in the Garden, a leading annual art event hosted at Rosby Wines (6-21 November 2021).